Timon7182/university/README.md

 # university
 Date of project : 8th March 2019.
-Where : University of Pecs Reason: HomeWork project
+Where : University of Pecs Reason: HomeWork project; Language : JAVA;

 Task : Asks for count of students and teachers then asks the names and age.